dchen71/2019fa-pset-final-dchen71/README.md

 * The database files to run kneaddata and humann2 must be downloaded!
 * This can use a lot of hard drive space with decompression and all of the temporary files generated during several steps in the process
 * You need to have docker installed.
 Furthermore, you might have to put yourself in the docker group to actually run this.
 Something like this `sudo setfacl -m user:ubuntu:rw /var/run/docker.sock`
+* Airflow uses gunicorn to host the webserver so it will not run.
+If interested in testing it out on Windows, try the puckel docker image for airflow.

 ### 01. Initialization steps
 ```